anumodnair/docs/Corporate-Rewards-API.md

 #### Changes

-v2.1 supports brands which has big list of locations and includes PIN redemption feature with which clients can enable YouGotaGift Gift Card redemption process on their Application.
+v2.1 supports brands which has considerable size of locations and includes PIN redemption feature with which clients can enable YouGotaGift Gift Card redemption process on their Application.

 #### Summary of changes

 - `pin_redeemable` : Includes key `pin_redeemable` in `order` , `brands` , `orders` which denotes, if the brand of the gift supports PIN redemption process
-- `Brand Locations` : The response has been tweaked to support brands which has a big list of locations
+- `Brand Locations` : The response has been tweaked to support brands which has considerable size of locations
 - `Redeem` : Supports Pin Redemption process

 #### Credentials